vlad1d/bunq-chat/README.md

 ```
 curl -X POST 'http://localhost:8080/chats/{chatId}/users/{userId}'
 ```
-- List all messages in a chat group:
+- List all messages in a chat group (important: the userId here is only for verification - to check whether they are in the group; this command lists all messages in a chat group):

 ```
 curl -X GET 'http://localhost:8080/messages/{chatId}/users/{userId}'